Get Your Legacy In Order This Year

 And that “wealth” is beyond financial.
 I hope that our wealth will be in our stories, our values, our families who are thriving.

-So as you consider you 2016, consider your legacy plan—something that will outlast yourself for generations to come.
+So as you consider the year ahead of you, consider your legacy plan—something that will outlast you and bless generations to come.

 Share this Post